matthew-davis/bliss-keyboard/README.md

   * This is a mandatory component

 ### Tasks
-* Menu Logic
-  * Add in tooltips for each character

-* Structure
-  * Build functionality to display them flexibly and responsively
-    * Look at using media queries to fundamentally change the keyboard for different sizes
-    * need to find major size changes and redesign keyboard for that
 * Figure out how to consume the icon font

-* Finish Main Keyboard
 * Create indicator menu
-  * Link indicator menu to final character selection in menu functions
 * Confirm all indicators are used in the final menu for a character
 * When visible, look through every menu and group/order symbols
   * Roughly maneuver symbols into 15 groups of about 70
   * Count both Tier 2 and 3 together to get the 70 number
-  * Connect characters to their equivalent on the keyboard
-    * Connect these special characters to their equivalents on a keyboard
-    * If easy connect numbers and letters to their respective keys as well
-    * Also punctuation
 * Create key containers for words

-* Plan Additional Section Functionality
+* Plan Additional Sections Functionality

 * Tests
   * Create tests for all of this work

 * Accessibility
   * Read up on accessibility
   * Support all tools supporting hard of hearing
   * Support all tools supporting poor eye sight
   * Support highest level of web accessibility WCAG 2.0 AAA

+* Further down the line
+  * Connect characters to their equivalent on the keyboard
+  * Connect special characters to their equivalents on a keyboard
+  * If easy connect numbers and letters to their respective keys as well
+  * Also punctuation

 ### Keyboard Changes/Justification
 I started with the bliss-keyboard from owencm: